 Here is a list of 10 books that I would highly recommend to any entrepreneur in no particular order.

-Some people manage to build highly successful businesses in surprisingly short time-frame, while others stay where they were months or years ago.
+Some people manage to build highly successful businesses in a surprisingly short time-frame, while others stay in the same place for months or years with no movement.

-Smartcuts are not “shortcuts”, and the principles laid out in the book encourage to work smarter
+Smartcuts are not “shortcuts”, and the principles laid out in the book encourage the reader to work smarter, not faster.

-Known as the “parenting Bible”, this book discusses the ways of building healthy relations between parents and children.
+Known as the “parenting Bible”, this book discusses how to build healthy relations between parents and children.
 But it can be very easily converted into a business communication book.

-How to deal with your child (think: team member) when he/she is angry or disappointed, how to iron out family conflicts (think: team conflicts), what can and cannot work in an effort to motivate your child (think: team member) instead of punishing and much more.
+How to deal with your child (think: team member) when they are angry or disappointed, how to iron out family conflicts (think: team conflicts), what does and does not work to motivate your child (think: team member) instead of punishment, and much more.

 “Culture” is an interesting concept, especially in smaller companies.
-I find so many founders think that it’s only for big companies, that their team of 5 doesn’t really need to worry about the culture just yet.
+So many founders think that it’s only for big companies, that their team of 5 doesn’t really need to worry about culture yet.
 That’s where they get it so wrong!

-Adam Bryant has interviewed hundreds of CEOs and this book lays out how leaders can develop a culture of innovation and help their employees realize their full potential for the benefit of their companies.
+Adam Bryant has interviewed hundreds of CEOs and this book lays out how leaders can develop a culture of innovation and help their employees realize their full potential.

-The #1 book I would recommend to any entrepreneur.
-It dispels the myths about starting a business and why the majority of businesses do not survive past 5 years.
+This is the #1 book I would recommend to any entrepreneur.
+It dispels the most common myths about starting a business and why the majority of businesses do not survive past 5 years.

-An individual who understands the technical work of a business doesn’t necessarily mean that they can also successfully run a business that does that technical work.
+An individual may understand the technical work of a business, but that doesn’t necessarily mean that they can also successfully run a business that does that technical work.

-Michael Gerber describes 3 distinct roles that functioning within any business:
+Michael Gerber describes 3 distinct roles that exist within every business:

-- The Technician: a present-focused doer who works on the task currently at hand
+The Technician: a present-focused doer who works on the tasks currently at hand

 For a business to succeed, the founder must play all 3 of those roles.
 And so, solo founders are clueless lawyers, marketers, salesmen, accountants, designers and many other roles combined into one.